KunningTang1/P3T-Net-for-3D-large-image-transfer/README.md

 All the networks are stored in models.py and some functions are in utils.py.

-For Linux users, simply run these comments:
+For Linux users, simply run these commands:

 ./1run_TrainingDataPrepare.sh